yusukebe/p5-design-patterns/README.md

 * GoF Design Patterns in Perl
 * Java implementation: <https://github.com/i-tanaka730/design_pattern>
-* Using Moose and Moose::Role.
+* Using Moose or Moo.

 ## SEE ALSO